Canterbury Place

 Multiple recent listings describe the building’s amenities as including a 'heated pool,' often alongside jacuzzi, sauna, BBQ, and pickleball.
 At least 8 of the 20 listings explicitly use the phrase 'heated pool' or 'spa-like amenities such as heated pool,' indicating this is a well-established, building-wide feature.
 Despite the MLS checkbox not being consistently used, the repetition across many agents and listings confirms the pool is heated.

-I looked for wording that would indicate a salt-water swimming pool.
-The listings only mention a pool, heated pool, jacuzzi, hot tub, or spa, so there is no public-remark evidence that the pool is salt water.
+I looked for wording like salt water pool, saltwater pool, salt pool, or saline pool.
+The listings repeatedly mention a pool, heated pool, jacuzzi, and spa, but never indicate that the pool is salt water.

 No analysis available

-I searched the public remarks for phrases like "laundry on every floor," "laundry room on each floor," and similar wording.
-The listings only mention in-unit washer/dryer or laundry inside the unit, so there is no evidence for community laundry on every floor.
+I searched the public remarks for phrases like "laundry on every floor," "laundry room on each floor," or similar community-laundry wording.
+The listings only mention in-unit washer/dryer or washer/dryer hookups, which does not support floor-level community laundry.

 No analysis available